Project scope

 Recording teacher corrections of student writing and semi-structured interviews

 This study focused on the use of existing digital tools for providing feedback to students.
 We recruited 18 Slovene language teachers from different types of schools (6 from primary schools, 6 from vocational and technical schools, and 6 from gymnasiums).
 As part of the study, they corrected two pre-selected authentic student texts, during which we recorded their screen, minimal work environment (face), and think-aloud commentary.
 This independent work with texts was followed by interviews, where we explored the characteristics of their work, the capabilities and limitations of correction tools, and the participants’ wishes regarding additional functionalities.
-The results were transcribed and thematically annotated, and the appropriately anonymized data will be published in open access.
-A journal article is also in preparation.
+The results were transcribed, and the appropriately anonymized data were published in open access.
+An article for a scientific journal is also in preparation, presenting the results together with evaluations of automated error correction conducted as part of the work package Development and evaluation of automatic identification and categorization of language problems (see below).

 Designing a strategy for digitally-supported development of writing skills

 An increasingly important part of contemporary language use takes place in digital environments.
-However, the integration of digital media into teaching must be age-appropriate, inclusive of all student groups, and effective in order to avoid unnecessary screen time.
-During the course of the project, generative artificial intelligence tools that co-create texts also became easily accessible, raising numerous new questions.
-The strategy we developed—aligned with the foundational principles for the renewal of Slovene language curricula in primary and secondary schools—emphasizes the need for the school system to be prepared for the impact of generative AI, and highlights the importance of open educational resources and thoughtful, problem-oriented digital solutions.
+However, the integration of digital media into teaching must be age-appropriate, inclusive for all groups of learners, and effective in order to avoid unnecessary screen time.
+During the course of the project, generative artificial intelligence tools for text co-creation also became easily accessible, raising numerous new questions.
+The strategy we developed—in dialogue with the guiding principles for the renewal of Slovene language curricula in primary and secondary schools—emphasizes the need for the school system to be prepared for the impact of generative AI.
+It also underscores the importance of open educational materials and thoughtfully designed, problem-oriented digital solutions.

 Teachers must be empowered not only to use but also to co-create digital linguistic resources, tools, and technologies.
-Changes in communication practices—such as increased informality and anonymity—require new understandings and approaches to language teaching, including the development of stylistic competence and critical evaluation skills.
-We also stress the need for a comprehensive reform of teacher education in Slovene, so that teachers can more effectively and inclusively implement new approaches to teaching and assessment in the future.
+Shifts in communication practices—such as increasing informality and anonymity—call for new understandings and approaches to language education, including the development of stylistic awareness and the ability to critically evaluate texts.
+We also highlight the need for a thorough reform of Slovene teacher education, so that in the future, teachers can implement new approaches to teaching and assessment more effectively and inclusively.

-The strategy was published in a thematic issue of the scientific journal Jezik in slovstvo, dedicated to curriculum reform, and selected topics were also presented at a teacher conference on written language correction and feedback.
+The strategy was published in a thematic issue of the scientific journal Jezik in slovstvo, dedicated to curriculum reform.
+Selected topics were also presented in a panel discussion marking the publication of the thematic issue, and at the professional conference “Correcting Language and Texts – Teacher Feedback in School Practice.”

 ARHAR HOLDT, Špela, FERBEŽAR, Ina, KALIN GOLOB, Monika, KREK, Simon, PAVLE, Andreja, ROZMAN, Tadeja, STABEJ, Marko.
 Nova slovenščina.
 Jezik in slovstvo.
 [Tiskana izd.].
 2024, letn.
 69, št.
 3, str.
 117-138.
 DOI: 10.4312/jis.69.3.117-138.
 [COBISS.SI-ID 210323971]